 Ajit Pai, the Republican chairman of the Federal Communications Commission, said that investment on wireless infrastructure is falling under the weight of overly strict regulations.
 Those include net neutrality rules that prevent internet service providers from blocking or throttling internet traffic.

-A proponent of limited government and free-market approach to regulation, the chief telecom regulator vowed that the U.S. would increasingly use “light-touch” regulation.
-He said that would encourage wireless carriers to invest in new equipment, improving service to rural areas and pushing forward to 5G.
+Pai, the newly-appointed chief telecom regulator, vowed that the United States would increasingly use “light-touch” regulation.
+He said that a free-market approach would encourage wireless carriers to invest in new equipment, improving service to rural areas and pushing the industry toward 5G.

 During a keynote speech at the Mobile World Congress in Barcelona, Mr. Pai said that he would pare back regulations that he believes are curbing investment into millions of small cells and miles of fiber optic cable that represent that internet’s circulatory system.
 The event is an annual gathering for the telecom industry.

 He said that incentives to build infrastructure is also vital for 5G, which several companies are trying to start offering before 2020, when the final standard is expected to be finished.
 Industry executives say that the technology will flow out of 4G.

 “5G could transform the wireless world,” Mr. Pai said.
 “But 5G will require a lot of infrastructure.”